Cat Chappell MBACP Prof. Dip Counselling

 All face-to-face sessions are £45 for 50 minutes within a private therapy room.

-All sessions are held at Enso Healing rooms on Cheltenham Road in Bristol, which is Wheelchair accessible, or at The Arches Clinic, also on Cheltenham Road.
+All sessions are held either at at Enso Healing rooms on Cheltenham Road in Bristol, which is Wheelchair accessible, or at The Arches Clinic, also on Cheltenham Road.

 It is near to Redland, Bishopston, Stokes Croft, Gloucester Road and Kingsdown.